balovbohdan/balovbohdan.github.io/docs/content/blog/posts/tech-interview-notes/tech-interview-notes.md

 ## ...

 Actually, that's it!
 There are main points that allow me to handle tech interviews effectively and with no stress.
 Keep in mind that the session should be beneficial for every side: interviewee, interviewers, hiring party.

+I'm not going to provide tons of useful links for this topic.
+This is a field that requires a lot of practice.
+And theory will not help to be a good interviewer.
+I suggest you gradually look at the theory during your tech interviewer way.